 National Occupational Classification (NOC)

 In the NOC, an “occupation” is defined as a set of jobs that are sufficiently similar in work performed.
 This allows them to be grouped under the same unit group, with the same NOC code.
 The NOC 2021 uses 5-digit codes as well as Training, Education, Experience, and Responsibilities (TEER) categories numbered from 0 to 5.
-The NOC 2016 uses 4-digit codes as well as a scale of skill levels of categories 0, A, B, C, or D. You may need to indicate the NOC code for your job and/or know the TEER category (0 to 5) or skill level (0, A, B, C, or D) of your job during certain immigration processes.
+You may need to indicate the NOC code for your job or know the TEER category (0 to 5) of your job during certain immigration processes.

 The NOC 2021 matrix (make sure to choose the correct version of the NOC) includes over 40,000 job titles assembled into 516 unit groups.
 The unit groups are organized into 10 broad occupational categories and 6 Training, Education, Experience, and Responsibilities (TEER) categories.